This post may contain affiliate links. Please see my disclosure policy for more details.

-9. Motels: from $60 per Room
+Cost: from $80 per Room

-10. Hotels: From $60 per Room
+Cost: From $90 per Room

 Do book accommodation in advance, particularly in peak season.
 The last thing you want on your trip is to be trawling the streets for hours carrying your backpack or sleeping in the car.
 I’ve done both of those things; it wasn’t pleasant!